 - Alert, brave, and vocal when need be, Corgis make great watchdogs

 - The Pembroke Corgi is a wonderful companion pet for families with kids, couples, singles, seniors, and first-time pet owners

 - Highly adaptable and easygoing, Corgis fit best in a house with plenty of space to roam around in.
 If properly exercise, they will be just as happy in an apartment

 - Energetic and fun-loving, the Pembroke Welsh Corgi is the ideal jogging and hiking companion

 The Pembroke Welsh Corgi is very unique, precious, and adorable-looking.
 A dog of royal background and appearance, the Corgi looks friendly, confident, and happy.
 The Pembroke has a sturdy-built, strong, and muscular body, a smooth gait, and short legs in proportion to the body.
-With features that make it impossible not to fall into enchantment, Corgis have a foxlike face, large upright ears that are rounded at the tip, and oval-shaped adoring eyes that come in shades of brown.
+With features that make it impossible not to fall into enchantment, Corgis have a foxlike face, large upright ears (erect ears) that are rounded at the tip, and oval-shaped adoring eyes that come in shades of brown.
 Their muzzle forms a wide beautiful smile and they always appear in a joyful mood.
 Their long tail is often docked short for a more unique appearance.